freeCodeCamp/guide/src/pages/c/data-types/index.md

 ## Integer data types

 #### Characters: `char`
 `char` holds characters- things like letters, punctuation, and spaces.
 In a computer, characters are stored as numbers, so `char` holds integer values that represent characters.
-The actual translation is described by the ASCII standard.
-[Here's](http://www.asciitable.com/) a handy table for looking up that.
+The actual translation is described by the ASCII standard. <a href='http://www.asciitable.com/' target='_blank' rel='nofollow'>Here's</a> a handy table for looking up that.

 The actual size, like all other data types in C, depends on the hardware you're working on.
 By minimum, it is at least 8 bits, so you will have at least 0 to 127.
 Alternatively, you can use `signed char` to get at least -128 to 127.